MicrosoftDocs/VBA-Docs/api/Publisher.ShapeNode.md

 api_name:
 - Publisher.ShapeNode
 ms.assetid: 8246e1fd-2477-91f4-490b-2d2b6032fccd
-ms.date: 06/08/2017
+ms.date: 06/01/2019
 localization_priority: Normal
 ---

 # ShapeNode object (Publisher)

 Represents the geometry and the geometry-editing properties of the nodes in a user-defined freeform.
 Nodes include the vertices between the segments of the freeform and the control points for curved segments.

 The **ShapeNode** object is a member of the **[ShapeNodes](Publisher.ShapeNodes.md)** collection.
 The **ShapeNodes** collection contains all the nodes in a freeform.

+## Remarks

+Use **[Shape.Nodes](Publisher.Shape.Nodes.md)** (_index_), where _index_ is the node index number, to return a single **ShapeNode** object.

 ## Example

-Use  **Nodes** (_index_), where _index_ is the node index number, to return a single **ShapeNode** object.
 If node one in shape three on the active document is a corner point, the following example makes it a smooth point.
 For this example to work, shape one must be a freeform.

 ```vb
 Sub ChangeNodeType()